TeamUlysses/ulib/ULib_readme.txt

 	* [CHANGE] Hook system.
 It's much faster (CPU-wise) and a little easier to use now (Many thanks for input from darkjacky and Divran).
 	* [CHANGE] ULib.getUser(s) do not proceed if passed an empty string (Thanks, timmyws).
 	* [CHANGE] Renamed function from "stringTimeToSeconds" to "stringTimeToMinutes", because I am dumb.
 An alias function will be available for a short time.
+	* [CHANGE] Massively improved the utility of ULib.findVar and restructured the return values.

 v2.52 - *(03/09/15)*
 	* [ADD] Admin parameter to ULib.unban for overriding purposes (Thanks for the idea, MStruntze).